thomasmarsh/python-turtle/turtle.md

 > _Why all this terminology confusion?
 Method vs. member function?
 Attribute vs. instance variable vs member variable?_
 >
 > Object oriented programming has a rich history, and many concepts were developed simultaneously in multiple languages.
-You can view a [taxonomy of programming languages](http://www.digibarn.com/collections/posters/tongues/ComputerLanguagesChart.png) to get an idea of some of the diversity and history of the thousands of languages.
+You can view a [taxonomy of programming languages](http://www.digibarn.com/collections/posters/tongues/ComputerLanguagesChart.png) to get an idea of some of the diversity and history of programming languages.
+(The estimated number of programming languages in existence ranges in the thousands.)
 >
 > [Simula](https://en.wikipedia.org/wiki/Simula) introduced the concept of objects and classes in 1962.
-When other languages came along, they introduce new concepts, or existing concepts were reinvented.
-Formal methodologies for design and architecture also came along, sometimes inventing new terms.
+When other languages came along, they introduce new concepts, or existing ideas were reinvented simultaneously.
+Formal methodologies for object-oriented design and architecture also came along, sometimes inventing new terms.
 The unfortunate situation is that we now use two or more terms interchangeably for the same things.
-Further complicating matters is that some terms are more correct when discussing certain languages over others.
+Further complicating matters is that some terms are more correct over others when discussing certain languages, but is expected that programmers will seamlessly code-switch.

 Through the use of instance variables, classes allow you to encapsulate state within an object.
 We'll make our own version of `Point` from `graphics.py`.
 Ours, however, won't be able to draw to screen.
 Create a new file called `geometry.py` with the following contents: